-Why is Beauty Insurance Necessary?
+How is Beauty Insurance A Necessity?

 According to Statista, today the global beauty industry is valued at around $511 billion, and the U.S. is the world’s largest beauty market.
 Beauty insurance can protect your business from unpredictable and unavoidable accidents.
 Suppose your beauty salon got sued for a third-degree burn while bleaching your client’s hair.
 The client had spent hundreds of dollars on her treatment and then sued your salon for the negligence and suffering caused.
 Here, if your salon’s hairdresser insurance had liability insurance, the cost would be covered.
 But if they don’t, the employee would have to pay from their pockets.

 Many things can go wrong in a hair salon.
 But when you know that your insurance can pay for any potential mishaps, hairstylist insurance can buy you peace of mind.